GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Part of what makes programming difficult is most of the time we’re doing stuff we’ve never done before.
+A beautiful program is like a beautiful theorem: It does the job elegantly.

-~ Douglas Crockford
+~ Butler Lampson
 <pre>

 </pre>